gtfierro/savepoint/README.md

      	// OPTIONAL.
 Defaults to true.
 If true, the archiver will call bw2bind's "GetMetadata" on the archived URI,
      	// which inherits metadata from each of its components InheritMetadata bool

-     	// OPTIONAL. a list of base URIs to scan for metadata.
-If `<uri>` is provided, we
-     	// scan `<uri>/!meta/+` for metadata keys/values
-     	MetadataURIs []string

-     	// OPTIONAL. a URI terminating in a metadata key that contains some kv
-     	// structure of metadata, for example `/a/b/c/!meta/metadatahere` MetadataBlock string

-     	// OPTIONAL. a ObjectBuilder expression to search in the current message
-     	// for metadata
-     	MetadataExpr string
 }
 ```